loomio/loomio-docs/en/src/policy/terms/index.md

 ## Indemnity
 You indemnify us against all losses, costs (including legal costs), expenses, demands or liability that we incur arising out of, or in connection with, a third-party claim against us relating to your use of our services or any third-party product (except as far as we’re at fault).

-Exception: The indemnity clause does not apply to New Zealand Government agencies and departments.
+Exception: The indemnity clause does not apply to US Government agencies, or New Zealand Government agencies and departments.

 ## Disclaimer of warranties
 The Company and its suppliers and licensors hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
 Neither the Company nor its suppliers and licensors, make any warranty that the Services will be error free or that access thereto will be continuous or uninterrupted.
 You understand that you access, download from, or otherwise obtain content or services through, the Service at your own discretion and risk.